6:00 P.M. (The Pitt season 1): Plot

-Robby (Noah Wyle) desperately tries to reach Jake on the phone but is unsuccessful.
-He and Dana (Katherine LaNasa) meet with Gloria (Michael Hyatt), who confirms that they are locking down the hospital to deal with the mass shooting at Pittfest.
-Robby raises concerns about being overwhelmed, but Gloria states that she has requested that the night shift come in early, that she will be pulling in doctors from other departments to support the ER, and that they are working as fast as they can to make all twenty five operating rooms ready.
-Robby gathers the medical staff and tells them about the incident, advising them that every patient must be removed from the ER to make room for the victims, with Dana leading the coordination as primary nurse.
-McKay (Fiona Dourif) questions whether the police had found David Saunders, but Robby ignores her.
-Abbott (Shawn Hatosy) arrives to help coordinate, while Robby sends Whitaker (Gerran Howell), Santos (Isa Briones), and Javadi (Shabana Azeez) to collect extra supplies from elsewhere in the hospital.
-Other doctors arriving to help include Garcia (Alexandra Metz), Walsh (Tedra Millan), Shamsi (Deepti Gupta), Ellis (Ayesha Harris), and Shen (Ken Kirby).
-McKay reassures her son Harrison that her parents will come to collect him from the staff lounge, while King (Taylor Dearden) informs her sister that she will be late picking her up.
-Robby holds a briefing for the staff, explaining how the severity of patient condition will be identified via different colored slap bands - red for critically injured, pink for those who will die in under an hour, yellow for those with extremity wounds, green for minor wounds, and black/white for deceased patients.
-Abbott adds that treatment will be documented on a wrist chart or written on the patient's forehead due to the unavailability of electronic medical charts or technology.
+Robby (Noah Wyle) fails to reach Jake and meets with Dana (Katherine LaNasa) and Gloria (Michael Hyatt), who confirms the hospital is locked down after the mass shooting at Pitt Fest.
+Though Robby fears being overwhelmed, Gloria explains that the night shift has been called in early, doctors from other departments are being pulled to the ER, and all twenty-five operating rooms are being prepared.
+Robby orders the ER cleared for incoming victims, with Dana coordinating as primary nurse.
+McKay (Fiona Dourif) asks if police have located David Saunders, but Robby ignores her.
+Abbott (Shawn Hatosy) arrives to assist coordination, while Whitaker (Gerran Howell), Santos (Isa Briones), and Javadi (Shabana Azeez) collect supplies.
+Additional staff arrive, including surgeons Garcia (Alexandra Metz) and Shamsi (Deepti Gupta), and night shift doctors Ellis (Ayesha Harris), Walsh (Tedra Millan) and Shen (Ken Kirby).
+McKay reassures her son Harrison, and Mel (Taylor Dearden) alerts her sister she will be late.

+Robby briefs the team on triage, assigning colored slap bands: red for critical, pink for those likely to die within an hour without treatment, yellow for extremity injuries, green for minor wounds, and black/white for deceased.
+Abbott adds that care will be documented on wrist charts or written on patients due to unavailable electronic systems.